 Understanding Type 1 Diabetes

-Type 1 Diabetes – Symptoms, Causes and Management – Type 1 diabetes or Juvenile diabetes is the condition in which the beta cells of the pancreas stop producing insulin.
+Type 1 Diabetes Mellitus, Symptoms, Causes and Management – Type 1 diabetes or Juvenile diabetes is the condition in the beta cells of pancreas stop producing insulin.
 Our immune system accidentally destroys the insulin-secreting cells, which help to process blood sugar (digested food components) to fuel body cells.
 The function of insulin is to transfer the blood sugar in the cells to use it as the energy source.

-By the destruction of the insulin-secreting cells, the body loses the ability to produce insulin.
+By the destruction of the insulin-secreting cell, the body loses the ability to produce insulin.
 This results in an increase in blood sugar or glucose level in the bloodstream.
 The high blood sugar level may lead to Type 1 diabetes.
 This is also known as insulin-dependent diabetes or secondary diabetes, most common in kids between the age of 10 to 16.

 This is an autoimmune disease in which the immune system attacks its own body cells.
-However, the factors that trigger the destruction of insulin-producing cells are still under study.
+However, the factors trigger the destruction of insulin-producing cells are still under study.
 According to observation, diabetes type 1 is more likely to appear in kids with diabetic family history.
 If not handled carefully, Type 1 diabetes mellitus can lead to many other severe health problems like kidney failure, blindness or neuropathy.

 In this article, we will discuss complete detail of type 1 diabetes, its early symptoms, cause, complications, prevention and management.